-The remaining maturity distribution of Treasury securities, GSE debt securities, federal agency and GSE MBS bought outright, and securities sold under agreements to repurchase that were allocated to the Bank at December 31, 2013 and 2012, was as follows (in millions):
+The remaining maturity distribution of Treasury securities, GSE debt securities, federal agency and GSE MBS bought outright, and securities sold under agreements to repurchase that were allocated to the Bank at December 31, 2014 and 2013, was as follows (in millions):

-$^{m 1}$ The par amount shown for federal agency and GSE MBS is the remaining principal balance of the securities.
+1 The par amount shown for federal agency and GSE MBS is the remaining principal balance of the securities.

 Federal agency and GSE MBS are reported at stated maturity in the table above.
-The estimated weighted average life of these securities, which differs from the stated maturity primarily because it factors in scheduled payments and prepayment assumptions, was approximately 6.5 and 3.3 years as of December 31, 2013 and 2012, respectively.
+The estimated weighted average life of these securities, which differs from the stated maturity primarily because it factors in scheduled payments and prepayment assumptions, was approximately 5.7 and 6.5 years as of December 31, 2014 and 2013, respectively.

-The amortized cost and par value of Treasury securities and GSE debt securities that were loaned from the SOMA at December 31 was as follows (in millions):
+The amortized cost and par value of Treasury securities and GSE debt securities that were loaned from the SOMA under securities lending agreements, at December 31 were as follows (in millions):

-Allocated t o the Ba ank Total SOMA 2013 2012 2013 2012 Treasury securities (amortized cost) \$ 1,067 \$ 650 \$ 17,153 \$ 9,139 Treasury securities (par value) 961 602 15,447 8,460 GSE debt securities (amortized cost) 68 50 1,099 697 GSE debt securities (par value) 66 48 1,055 676
+Allocated to the Bank Total : SOMA 2014 2013 2014 2013 Treasury securities (amortized cost) \$ 623 \$ 1,067 \$ 11,144 \$ 17,153 Treasury securities (par value) 565 961 10,105 15,447 GSE debt securities (amortized cost) 35 68 633 1,099 GSE debt securities (par value) 34 66 616 1,055

 The FRBNY enters into commitments to buy and sell Treasury securities and records the related securities on a settlement-date basis.
-As of December 31, 2013, there were no outstanding commitments.
+As of December 31, 2014, there were no outstanding commitments.

 The FRBNY enters into commitments to buy and sell federal agency and GSE MBS and records the related securities on a settlement-date basis.
-As of December 31, 2013, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$59,350 million, of which \$479 million was related to dollar rolls.
-The total purchase price of outstanding purchase commitments allocated to the Bank was \$3,690 million, of which \$30 million was related to dollar rolls.
-As of December 31, 2013, there were no outstanding sales commitments for federal agency and GSE MBS.
-These commitments, which had contractual settlement dates extending through February 2014, are for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
+As of December 31, 2014, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$28,692 million, none of which was related to dollar rolls.
+The total purchase price of outstanding purchase commitments allocated to the Bank was \$1,604 million, none of which was related to dollar rolls.
+As of December 31, 2014, there were no outstanding sales commitments for federal agency and GSE MBS.
+These commitments, which had contractual settlement dates extending through January 2015, are principally for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
 These commitments are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
-The FRBNY requires the posting of cash collateral for commitments as part of the risk management practices used to mitigate the counterparty credit risk.
+The FRBNY requires the posting of cash collateral for MBS commitments as part of its risk management practices used to mitigate the counterparty credit risk.

-Other investments consist of cash and short-term investments related to the federal agency and GSE MBS portfolio.
-Other liabilities, which are related to federal agency and GSE MBS purchases and sales, includes the FRBNY's obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS.
-In addition, other liabilities includes obligations that arise from the failure of a seller to deliver securities to the FRBNY on the settlement date.
+Other assets consists primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio.
+Other liabilities, which are primarily related to federal agency and GSE MBS purchases and sales, includes the FRBNY's obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS.
+In addition, other liabilities includes obligations that arise from the failure of a seller to deliver MBS to the FRBNY on the settlement date.
 Although the FRBNY has ownership of and records its investments in the MBS as of the contractual settlement date, it is not obligated to make payment until the securities are delivered, and the amount included in other liabilities represents the FRBNY's obligation to pay for the securities when delivered.
-The amount of other investments and other liabilities allocated to the Bank and held in the SOMA at December 31 was as follows (in millions):
+The amount of other assets and other liabilities allocated to the Bank and held in the SOMA at December 31 was as follows (in millions):